khengyun/hymba/README.md

 ## News

+* ⚡ A minimal nanoGPT-style implementation of Hymba is now available in this [repository](./barebones_hymba/).
+Try it out and adapt designs for your own models!

-1. 🚀 Hymba is out!
+* 🚀 Hymba is out!
 Check our [blog post](https://developer.nvidia.com/blog/hymba-hybrid-head-architecture-boosts-small-language-model-performance/) and [paper](https://arxiv.org/abs/2411.13676).

 ## Hymba Model Performance